What does “mochiron” mean in Japanese?

 - mochiron – 勿論 (もちろん) : an adverb meaning ‘of course’, ‘for sure’, ‘definitely’, ‘absolutely’, or ‘needless to say’ in Japanese.

-Native speakers use this adverb in a sentence when they are very certain what has happened, what is going to happen, or what is true.
-So, its usage is very similar to those of the English words written above.
+Japanese native speakers use this adverb when they are very certain what has happened, what is going to happen, or what is true.
+So, this can work in more or less the same way as the English words written above.

-The definition and meanings are not so difficult, I think.
-The meanings seem to have similar concepts.
+The definition and meanings are not that difficult, I think.
+The meanings seem to be based on similar concepts.
 To understand this adverb more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “mochiron” consists of the following two characters:
+The kanji expression of “mochiron” consists of the following two kanji characters:

-- 勿 : a kanji character used to add the meaning of ‘not to do’, ‘must not’, or such.
+- 勿 : a kanji character used to add the meaning of ‘not’, ‘must not’, or such.

-- 論 : a kanji character used to express the act of discussing or arguing.
+- 論 : a kanji character used to refer to the act of discussing or arguing.

-From these two kanji characters, we can understand that “mochiron” literally means ‘not to discuss’, ‘must not discuss’, or such in Japanese.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
+From these two kanji characters, we can understand that “mochiron” literally means ‘not discuss’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
 When people are very certain what is true, they don’t have to discuss it.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “mochiron” through the detailed kanji check above.

-Then, let me explain how to use “mochiron” through the example sentences below.
+So far, I’ve explained the definition and meanings of “mochiron” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “of course” in Japanese